 18. Remember to breathe

 Breathe you say?
 Yes ;) And by breathing I mean that you need to take care of yourself.
 You may be freelancing using a computer or two, a camera or other tools, – but the most important tool will always be yourself.
-And just like any other tool you will be in need of some defragging and polishing yourself.
 Remember to continue to spend time on your hobbies, friends and family even if you have a busy work schedule.

 19. Get out of the house occasionally (especially if you work from home)